• Skip to primary navigation

 • ¼ teaspoon turmeric powder

-• Salt as per taste
+• Salt to taste

 • ½ cup water

-• Chopped coriander leaves for garnishing optional
+• Chopped cilantro for garnishing optional

 Instructions